-Check out our Quick Link to the home energy check calculator.
+Check out this Quick Link to the Energy Saving Trust’s home energy check calculator.
 This will identify the best improvement measures you can make for your home and give approximate costs and savings.
 It will also show you local example of homes that have done the same thing and local contractors who could help you.

 Below are just a few things you will need to find out before completing the online/phone home energy check:

 - Type of outside walls

 - How much double glazing installed

 - How many of your lights have low energy bulbs

 - Type of heating system and what it is fuelled by (electric, gas, oil etc)